Skip to content

 Christmas Between Reindeer and Fairy Tales

-By the way, Sababurg Castle, which gives the park its name and stands on the edge of the zoo, is also known as Sleeping Beauty’s Castle.
-With its rose garden and towers, it is said to have served the Brothers Grimm as a model for the castle in which Sleeping Beauty fell into her 100-year sleep after pricking herself on a cursed spindle.
-Until a prince came along and kissed her awake.
+By the way: The namesake Sababurg, located at the edge of the zoo, is also known as Sleeping Beauty’s Castle.
+With its rose garden and towers, it is said to have served as the inspiration for the castle where Sleeping Beauty fell into her 100-year sleep after pricking her finger on a cursed spindle, until a prince came and woke her with a kiss.

-Once it had room for 650 cows, today the huge barn in Bollewick an der Müritz is a cultural and event venue – and once a year, the 10,000 square meters of space under the roof of the building fill with Christmas cheer.
+Once it housed 650 cows, today the huge barn in Bollewick on the Müritz is a cultural and event venue–and once a year, it becomes very Christmassy on the 10,000 square meters of space available under the building’s roof.

 On the first two Advent weekends (Nov.
-30-Dec.
-1; Dec.
-7-8), there is an Advent market in what the operators claim is the largest fieldstone barn in Germany.
-On December 13 (a Friday – hopefully not a bad festive omen …) there is a Christmas movie.
+29/30 and Dec.
+6/7), there is an Advent market in what the operators claim is Germany’s largest fieldstone barn.

 Lower Saxony